What Is a Hysterectomy?

 We specialize in performing Uterine Fibroid Embolization.
 UFE can shrink your fibroids and quickly alleviate your symptoms.
 It also involves less risk than a hysterectomy, leaves your uterus fully intact, preserves your fertility, and does not require a hospital stay or lengthy recovery.

-Be free from suffering fibroid symptoms.
-We have dozens of fibroid center locations nationwide, and offer convenient telemedicine consultations.
 We look forward to helping you take back control of your life.